1871fotc/fotc/docs/about/data.md

 - [OpenRefine](https://openrefine.org)
 - An [Atom package](https://github.com/takezoe/atom-csv-markdown)

-We have not decided on a Linked Data publishing toolset yet, but am aware of:
+We have not decided on a Linked Data publishing toolset yet, but are aware of:

 - [Swirrl](https://www.swirrl.com)
 - [Ontotext](https://www.ontotext.com)